 Sport is Barry’s first love and he has the scars to prove it.
 As a certified USA Triathlon, USA Cycling and USA Swimming and Youth Nordic Ski coach he has helped numerous athletes achieve their goals, while also competing himself as an elite-level vegan triathlete and cyclist for over 10 years.
-An opportunity to coach founding athlete Syd Lea in an Inas stage race in Portugal in 2008 was the inspiration behind wanting to open new doors for other US athletes with intellectual disability to compete at a higher level in sport than previously thought possible.
-Since then Barry has been instrumental in working directly with athletes, strategically with Inas as its first US Member, and with US Paralympics to bring about historic participation of athletes with intellectual disability in mainstream sport.
+An opportunity to coach founding athlete Syd Lea in an Virtus stage race in Portugal in 2008 was the inspiration behind wanting to open new doors for other US athletes with intellectual impairment to compete at a higher level in sport than previously thought possible.
+Since then Barry has been instrumental in working directly with athletes, strategically with Virtus as its first and only US Member Organization, and with U.S. Paralympics to bring about historic participation of athletes with intellectual impairment in mainstream sport.

-In addition to his coaching and leadership role with Athletes Without Limits, Barry works on deep end juvenile justice reform as a consultant with the Annie E. Casey Foundation.
-He has served in leadership roles including Deputy Director of DC’s Department of Youth Rehabilitation Services (2005-2012) which has been undergoing historic reform.
+In addition to his coaching and leadership role with Athletes Without Limits, Barry has been focused on deep end juvenile justice reform both as a consultant with the Annie E. Casey Foundation and in leadership roles including Deputy Director of Washington DC’s Department of Youth Rehabilitation Services (2005-2012) which has been undergoing historic reform.
 More recently Barry has partnered with WMFDP, a group immersed in the important work of DEI (diversity, equity and inclusion) for more than twenty years.
 During the winter wonderland in Bend, Oregon he spends his weekends teaching youth to Nordic Ski including athletes with intellectual impairment in a partnership with the MBSEF Stevenson Youth Skiing Program.